Penny Colman

-Penny Colman is an author of books, essays, stories, and articles for all ages.
+Penny Colman (born September 2, 1944) is an American author of books, essays, stories, and articles for all ages.
 In 2005, her social history, Corpses, Coffins, and Crypts: A History of Burial, was named one of the 100 Best of the Best Books for the 21st Century by members of the Young Adult Library Services Association (YALSA), a division of the American Library Association (ALA).

 Early life

 Penny Colman was born Penelope Granger Morgan on September 2, 1944, in Denver, Colorado, to her father, Norman Charles Morgan, and her mother, Marija (known as Maritza) Leskovar Morgan.
-She lived in Seattle, Washington, Portland, Oregon, and Lexington, Kentucky, before her parents settled in north Warren, Pennsylvania, in 1949.
+She lived in Seattle, Washington, Portland, Oregon, and Lexington, Kentucky, before her parents settled in North Warren, Pennsylvania, in 1949.
 Here, Colman, her parents, and her three brothers, all lived on the grounds of Warren State Hospital, a mental hospital where her father worked as a psychiatrist.

 In 1953, when Colman was nine years old, her parents bought a farm 6 mi from the hospital.
 This same year, Colman's mother joined the staff of the local newspaper as a photographer and journalist and her father began writing a weekly column, "Everyday Psychology," for several newspapers.

 In 1962, Colman graduated from high school and in the fall she attended Western College for Women in Oxford, Ohio.
 After two years of college, Colman dropped out of college and decided to hitchhike through Europe.
 After she returned from Europe, her older brother Jon died from viral pneumonia at the age of twenty and her father died three years later from terminal cancer.

-Despite hardship, Colman graduated from The University of Michigan; earned a master of arts in teaching from Johns Hopkins University.
-Then she married Robert "Bob" Colman and had three sons, Jonathan, and twins; David and Stephen.
+Despite hardship, Colman graduated from The University of Michigan; and earned a Master of Arts in teaching from Johns Hopkins University.
+She married Robert "Bob" Colman and had three sons, Jonathan, and twins; David and Stephen.
 After twenty-five years, Colman and her husband were divorced.
-She now lives and writes in Englewood, New Jersey.
+In 2005, she lived in Englewood, New Jersey.